estuary/flow/site/docs/reference/time-travel.md

 # Time Travel

-Time travel offers the functionality to limit your materialization data to a specific date range.
-Applying a time travel to an existing materialization will not remove existing documents, but rather it will provide a filtered view of the materialization within a certain time range.
+Time travel functionality allows you to restrict the data materialization process to a specific date range.
+When applying time travel to an existing materialization, it's important to note that it won't remove any existing documents.
+Instead, it will only materialize new data that falls within the specified date and time window.
+New data will not be included in your materialization destination unless it conforms to the specified date range criteria.
+Consequently, setting a lower boundary in the future date will delay the materialization of data until that future date is reached.

 ## How to configure time travel

 In the Flow web app, either navigate to an existing materialization or create a new one.
 Under **Source Collections** scroll to the bottom of a **Resource Configuration** for a specific collection.
 If you are working with a new materialization, you must link a collection to the materialization before continuing.

-There are two optional `date-time` fields for implementing time travel: `notBefore` and `notAfter`.
-Clicking on either field will pop up a date/time picker used to populate the row.
-It is not required to select a value for both fields in order for the time travel to be applied, however selecting a value for both fields will only materialize data which satisfies both limits.
-For instance, all new data would have to occur before `notAfter` **and** after `notBefore`.
+You'll find two optional date-time fields for implementing time travel: `notBefore` and `notAfter`.
+Click on either field to open a date/time picker that you can use to set the values.
+It's not mandatory to select values for both fields for time travel to take effect.
+However, selecting values for both fields will ensure that only data meeting both criteria is materialized.
+In other words, new data must fall before the `notAfter` date and after the `notBefore` date to be included in the materialization.

 ### Specification